 Wildcard match using the minion ID.
 For example, you might enter

 Specify a list of minions to include in the target.
 For example,

 Specifying a list is useful if you do not want to grant access to targets dynamically.
 This prevents new minions that match the dynamic target criteria from being added to a target automatically.

-If you select Compound as the first criterion, you must follow the targeting syntax included in the Salt Targeting Reference, and you must include any secondary criteria in the compound target definition.
+If you select Compound as the first criterion, you must follow the targeting syntax included in the Salt Targeting Reference, and you must include any secondary criteria in the compound target defintion.
 SaltStack Config does not allow you to add any other criteria in the target editor.
-For more on compound targeting, see Target settings.

 After you create the targets you need, you can create jobs that will run tasks and processes against the targeted minions.
 See How do I create jobs for more information.